thegonch/stelligent_mini_project/README.md

 aws cloudformation describe-stacks --stack-name <stack_name> | grep OutputValue
 ```

-To execute the infrastructure tests (once Cloudformation is complete), use the hostname for:
+To execute the infrastructure tests (once Cloudformation is complete), navigate to the `tests` directory and use the hostname for the below:
 ```
 HOST=<host_name> rake spec
 ```